apache/nuttx/configs/sabre-6quad/README.txt

       minimum amount of time.

-  With these changes, basic SMP functionality is restored and there are no known issues (Configuration smp with 4 CPUs and data cache disabled).
-It is likely, however, that additional changes similar to the above will be required in other areas of the OS, but none such are known as of this writing.
+  With these changes, basic SMP functionality is restored and there are no known issues (Configuration 'smp' with 4 CPUs and data cache disabled).
+  It is possible, however, that additional changes similar to the above will be required in other areas of the OS, but none such are known as of this writing.
 Insufficient stress testing has been done to prove that the solution is stable.